 - Supports the State and U.S. Bureau of Reclamation goals for increased use of recycled water

-- Provides reliable agricultural water supplies, enhanced groundwater storage opportunities, and drought resiliency
+- Provides reliable agricultural water supplies and drought resiliency

 Regional San has worked extensively with our environmental, agricultural, and water supply partners including:

 - Local farmers

 - Sierra Club